Are you in care (LAC), on a Child Protection Plan or leaving the care of The London Borough of Merton Jigsaw4u’s Advocacy Service can help you.

 We can do this for Initial Child Protection Conferences, Review Child Protection Conferences or Family Group Conferences.

 Referrals can be made by LB Merton Social Care.

-Jigsaw4u provides an independent advocacy service for children and young people with acquired brain injury at The Children’s Trust.
-We believe that the children and young people should have the opportunity to give their views about the service they are receiving and the decisions being made about their lives.
+Jigsaw4u provides an independent on-site advocacy service for children and young people with acquired brain injury at The Children’s Trust in Tadworth.
+Jigsaw4u and The Children’s Trust share the belief that children and young people should have the opportunity to give their views about services they are receiving and the decisions being made about their lives.

 Jigsaw4u’s Advocates are people (over 18yrs old) from all walks of life and backgrounds.
 Before selection we interview applicants to ensure that they are right for the role.